dorgelesw/-behavior-driven-develop/README.md

 `Collaboration`: Team (PO, Scrum Master, Dev, Designer, Tester etc.)

 By experience, `Design` and `Development` are notables operations to drive production of software in agile method scrum.
 Let us explore concepts used to implement these two operations.
-### 1.2 Design Patterns
+## 1.2 Design Patterns
 * Object-oriented analysis and design: it exploits the concepts as `Entity`, `Aggregate`, `Encapsulation`, `Composition`, `Methode`, `Object`, `Polymorphism` etc. Bref higher architectural level.
 * Aspect-oriented design:
-Introduce concept of `cross-cutting concerns` such as security, transaction management, logging to increase modularity.
+Introduce concept of `cross-cutting concerns` such as security, transaction management, logging to increase modularity and letting them focus purely on the business logic.
 * [Model Driven Design](https://www.todaysoftmag.com/article/1529/model-driven-design-theory-to-practice): It describes what a Conceptual Model is and how it is linked with the Problem Model/Domain Model/Business Model/Data Model etc.
 * [Domain Driven Design](http://www.infoq.com/minibooks/domain-drivendesign-quickly): It is a pattern which support on 3 principles.